-Today’s Image of the Day from NASA Earth Observatory features Etosha National Park in Namibia, where seasonal rains between October and March typically transform the landscape.
+Seasonal rains transform Etosha National Park.
+Today’s Image of the Day from NASA Earth Observatory features Etosha National Park in Namibia, where seasonal rains transform the landscape between October and March.

 After an average of 18 inches of precipitation during the rainy season, streams and watering holes are replenished and brown grasslands turn green.